dslearner84/ExcerciseManner/README.md

 If you use the document you create for this class for any purpose please cite them as they have been very generous in allowing their data to be used for this kind of assignment.

 # Objective
 The goal of this project is to predict how well they did the excercise.
 This is the "classe" variable in the training data set.
+Any of the other variables in the data set can be used to predict this.